qdot/lovesense-py/README.md

 ### Command Table

 The following is the known command table for all toys.
-Anything send or received over the serial port is in quotes to denote
+Anything send or received over the serial port is in quotes to denote communication, but should not be sent using quotes if you are implementing your own version of this protocol.
+Commands with ":x" mean that the x should be replaced with a number, the range of which is mentioned in the description.

 | Command         | Description                                                                                                         | Expected Return                                                                                      |
 | --------------- | ------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |